 Additional fees, if any, due to identification of any additional disciplines (refer to section 2.1.4) at the conclusion of the accreditation process will be invoiced.

-Surveillance Assessment after Initial Year of Accreditation
+Surveillance Assessments after Initial Year of Accreditation

 All accredited MSCBs are subject to a surveillance assessment at the end of the initial year of accreditation.
 IAS will determine whether the surveillance assessment may be conducted remotely or onsite.
 Determination will be based on factors including: severity of CARs and Concerns from the initial assessment, changes in the management system as indicated in the renewal application, complaints received by IAS in the past year and the risk associated with the scope of accreditation.

-Onsite Surveillance Assessment
+Onsite Surveillance Assessments

+The IAS accreditation cycle for all MSCBs is 4 years.

 If IAS determines an onsite surveillance assessment is required, IAS staff will contact the MSCB to schedule the assessment.

 At minimum, the following information shall be reviewed during the onsite surveillance assessment: the MSCB’s internal audit and management review reports/minutes; any complaints; actions resulting from any Concerns noted in the previous assessment report; any major changes in key personnel, client audit files, progress of witness audits completed as per IAF MD requirements, or in the MSCB’s management system and the scope of accreditation with IAS.